French seaplane carrier Foudre

 The Foudre was a French seaplane carrier, the first in history.
 Her development followed the invention of the seaplane in 1910 with the French Le Canard.

+Design and construction

+In 1877, a French Commission on Underwater Defence investigated proposals of very small torpedo boats that could be carried by large warships, and as a result ordered two 18.3 m long torpedo launches (No. 29 and No. 30) (designated Torpilleurs Vedettes) from the British company Thornycroft, which were followed by a further four similar boats (Nos.
+56–59), while the transport Japon was converted to carry the launches for trials, which started in 1881.
+In 1890, it was decided to build a replacement for Japon, and the new ship, originally to be named Seine, was laid down on 9 June 1892 at the Forges et Chantiers de la Gironde shipyard at Bordeaux.
+The ship was renamed Foudre during construction, and was launched on 20 October 1895 and completed in 1896.

+Foudre was 380 ft 7 in long overall and 350 ft, with a beam of 15.60 m and a draught of 7.14 m.
+Displacement was 5994 LT.
+Two triple expansion engines were fed by 24 coal-fired boilers and drove two propeller shafts.
+The machinery was rated at 11500 ihp, giving a speed of 19 kn.

+The ship had an arched protective armour deck, with a thickness of between 4.6–2.3 in, while the ship's conning tower was protected by 4.7 in of armour.
+Armament consisted of eight 100 mm M1891 guns, four 65 mm M1891 guns and four 47 mm M1885 guns.
+Eight torpedo launches could be carried, either the original boats tested by Japon or eight boats built to a new design (A–B and D–I) from 1894.

 Torpedo boat tender

-The Foudre was first commissioned in 1896 as a torpedo boat tender (Croiseur porte-torpilleurs), with the role of helping bring torpedo boats to the high seas, and launch them for attack.
+Foudre was first commissioned in 1896 as a torpedo boat tender (Croiseur porte-torpilleurs), with the role of helping bring torpedo boats to the high seas, and launch them for attack.
 She was then modified as repair ship in 1907, as a minelayer in 1910, as a seaplane carrier in 1911 (depot, transport, and launch by crane), and seaplane carrier with a flying-off deck in 1913.
 She was initially converted to carry torpedo-carrying planes in hangars on the main deck.
 They were lowered on the sea with a crane.

 First seaplane carrier

 In April 1910, Vice-Admiral Auguste Boué de Lapeyrère, Navy Minister, established a committee to study the usage of balloons and planes by the navy.